MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 </br>

 **Boot Without Whatevergreen**<div align="justify">There are several ways to boot without Whatevergreen.kext.
 However, only native DGPU and IGPU are capable.
-Here the explanation is quite simple.
-When the setting I have described using Whatevergreen is successful, you can try removing it.
-This technique is available on **agdpmod = pikera** itself.
+Here, the explanation is quite simple.
+If the settings above (using Whatevergreen.kext) are successful, try removing/disabling it.
+This method will handle **agdpmod=pikera** directly using AppleGraphiceDevicePolicy.kext.

-1. Do not remove **agdpmod = pikera** info on DGPU properties.
+1. Do not remove **agdpmod=pikera** info on DGPU properties.
-2. If you are using **UHD630 IGPU**.
-You can delete some other information. **Below** is an example:
+2. If **Headless UHD630 IGPU** exists in config.plist, delete some other information. **Below** is an example:

 ```xml
 <key>PciRoot(0x0)/Pci(0x2,0x0)</key>